edgeimpulse/example-standalone-inferencing-avh/README.md

 # Edge Impulse Example: stand-alone inferencing for CMSIS toolbox
-Example standalone inferecing for AVH created for CMSIS toolbox v2.4.0
+Example standalone inferencing for AVH created for CMSIS toolbox v2.4.0

 ## Prerequisites
-To add your model to your component library you need to use the cpackget utility:
+To add your model to your component library you need to use the `cpackget` utility:
 ```sh
 cpackget add <your_model>.pack
 ```
-Then you ned to add it to the solution and the project.
+Then you need to add it to the solution and the project.

 ### Solution
-In the App folder, create a model.clayer.yml file with the following info:
+In the App folder, create a `model.clayer.yml` file with the following info:
 ```
 layer:
   type: Target